 - SAFETY - If anything, Kennesaw State is serious about safety, and its track record shows

 it.
 Campus police are located in close proximity to all residential communities.
-Residence
+Staff

-Life staff is trained to keep an eye out for security concerns before they happen
+are trained to keep an eye out for security concerns before they happen and respond

-and respond appropriately.
-And don’t forget your key card - you won’t get inside without
+appropriately.
+And don’t forget your key card - you won’t get inside without it.

 - COST - Living on campus is not always cheaper than living off campus, but there are some cost savings that are not as apparent.
 On-campus housing doesn’t have hidden fees for when you exceed a utility cap like some apartments.
 There are no connection costs for power, cable, Internet, or water.
 Also, when you commute less, you save not just on gas, but also hours of invaluable time traveling and searching for parking spaces.